UjjawalGupta0910/Basic-Encrypter/README.md

 # Basic-Encrypter:

-Basic-Encrypter is a simple Python script that encodes letters into numbers.
+Basic-Encrypter is a simple Python script that encodes letters into numbers and saves the encrypted text into a file.

 ### For ex-